ByteInternet/hypernode-vagrant/README.md

 # Hypernode test environment for MacOSX and Linux

+NOTICE: This project has been deprecated in favor of [hypernode-docker](https://github.com/ByteInternet/hypernode-docker).
+It is possible to keep using this Vagrant Virtualbox and LXC box, but we will push no further box updates.
+Since we have released the [official Hypernode Docker image for Magento development](https://community.hypernode.io/hypernode-docker/) we have seen that most users prefer that over Vagrant for the advantages in performance and compatibility, and we encourage all `hypernode-vagrant` users to switch to that.
+If you wish to continue using the `hypernode-vagrant` boxfiles that is possible, but note that no new box files will be uploaded.
+However, it is possible to still receive newer versions of Hypernode related tooling by manually running `apt-get update` and `apt-get upgrade`.
+Note that official support from Byte on this box is no longer available though.

 You can start developing on your own local Hypernode within 15 minutes.

 ## Starting the test environment